Chrisfaherty/CI_PP2_SCC/README.md

 <img src="">
 </details>

-6. As a returning user, I want to know what the upcomming events are.
+6. As a returning user, I want to be able to quickly add items again and check them of during the day.

 | **Feature** | **Action** | **Expected Results** | **Actual Result** |
 |-------------|------------|----------------------|-------------------|